-The change in the information of the Directors of the Company, which is required to be disclosed pursuant to Rule 13.51B(1) of the Listing Rules, since the publication of the interim report of the Company for the six months ended 30th June, 2021 is set out below:
+The change in the information of the Directors of the Company, which is required to be disclosed pursuant to Rule 13.51B(1) of the Listing Rules, since the publication of the interim report of the Company for the six months ended 30th June, 2022 is set out below:

-Name of Director Details of changes Executive Directors: Mr. Lo Yuk Sui • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$830,300 commencing from January 2022.
-(Notes (i) and (ii)) Mr. Jimmy Lo Chun To • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$219,500 commencing from January 2022.
-(Note (i)) Mr. Donald Fan Tung • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$235,700 commencing from January 2022.
-(Note (i)) Miss Lo Po Man • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$231,700 commencing from January 2022.
-(Note (i)) Mr. Kenneth Ng Kwai Kai • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$255,200 commencing from January 2022.
-(Note (i)) Mr. Kenneth Wong Po Man • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$212,200 commencing from January 2022.
-(Note (i)) Independent Non-Executive Director Independent Non-Executive Director: Hon Abraham Shek Lai Him, GBS, JF • Ceased to be a member of the Legislative Council of the Hong Kong Special Administrative Region with effect from 1st January, 2022.
+Name of Director Details of changes Executive Directors: Mr. Lo Yuk Sui • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$855,180 commencing from January 2023.
+(Notes (i) and (ii)) Mr. Jimmy Lo Chun To • Entitled to an allocated monthly salary, based on services rendered to the Group, in amounts of HK\$226,080 and HK\$253,080 commencing from January and March 2023, respectively.
+(Note (i)) Miss Lo Po Man • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$238,640 commencing from January 2023.
+(Note (i)) Mr. Kenneth Ng Kwai Kai • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$262,865 commencing from January 2023.
+(Note (i)) Mr. Kenneth Wong Po Man • Entitled to an allocated monthly salary, based on services rendered to the Group, in an amount of HK\$218,600 commencing from January 2023.
+(Note (i)) Independent Non-Executive Director Mr. Abraham Shek Lai Him, GBS, JP • The shares of Lifestyle International Holdings Limited, of which Mr. Abraham Shek Lai Him is an independent non-executive director, were withdrawn from listing on the Stock Exchange effective from the close of trading on 20th December, 2022.

 - (i) Each Executive Director is also entitled to a performance based discretionary bonus and other related employee benefits and allowances for the executive role in the Group, and normal Director's fee in the amount of HK\$150,000 per annum in acting as a Director of the Company.
-Details of the remuneration of the Executive Directors for the year ended 31st December, 2021 are disclosed in note 8 to the financial statements. - (ii) Mr. Lo Yuk Sui, who is also the chairman of the Nomination Committee and a member of the Remuneration Committee of the Company, is entitled to normal fee of HK\$50,000 per annum in acting as the chairman or a member of each of such board committees.
+Details of the remuneration of the Executive Directors for the year ended 31st December, 2022 are disclosed in note 8 to the financial statements. - (ii) Mr. Lo Yuk Sui, who is also the chairman of the Nomination Committee and a member of the Remuneration Committee of the Company, is entitled to normal fee of HK\$50,000 per annum in acting as the chairman or a member of each of such board committees.